MicrosoftDocs/entra-docs/docs/identity/authentication/kerberos.md

 ## Benefits to Administrators

-- **Enhanced Security**: Leverages Microsoft Entra ID's security features, including conditional access and MFA.
+- **Enhanced Security**: Uses Microsoft Entra ID's security features, including conditional access and MFA.
 - **Reduced Infrastructure**: Eliminates the need for maintaining on-premises domain controllers for cloud resource authentication.
-- **Simplified User Experience**: Users have seamless access to resources without additional prompts or VPN requirements.
+- **Simplified User Experience**: Users have seamless access to resources without other prompts or VPN requirements.
-- **Modern Authentication Support**: Facilitates the adoption of passwordless and multi-factor authentication methods.
+- **Modern Authentication Support**: Facilitates the adoption of passwordless and multifactor authentication methods.

 ## Example Use Cases